mozahran/chatbase/readme.md

 ### Create A Reply

-In order to create a reply you need to pass the conversation ID, user ID & the text of the reply respectively.
+In order to create a reply you need to pass the `conversationId`, `userId` & the `text` of the reply respectively.

 ```php
 $chatRepository->createReply(1, 2, "Hello World!");